lgiangnguyen/lgiangnguyen/README.md

 - chronically online (feature, not bug)
 - will not shut up about llms
-- viet girl from philly 🔔
+- viet girl studying in philly 🔔
 - cs + math because i enjoy suffering, apparently

 ---